mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 .. code:: typescript

     /**
+     *  Thrown when a driver times out when attempting to check out
+     *  a Connection from a Pool
+     */
+    interface MaxPoolSizeTimeoutError {
+      message: 'Unable to check out a connection within the timeout due to the max pool size';
+      address: <pool address>;
+    }

+    /**
      *  Thrown when the driver attempts to check out a
      *  Connection from a closed Connection Pool
      */